5 Ways for Educators to Get Their Retirement Savings on Track

 Saving money while spending money is a challenge.
 It helps to know your budgetary needs, not only now but in the years ahead.
 Is a new home in your future?
 How much debt do you have and how does it impact your budget?
 Are you planning to relocate when you retire?

-Putting a budget together allows you to look for ways to reduce your cost of living — including putting the brakes on overspending that helps accumulate debt — and can help you save more toward retirement.
+Creating a budget allows you to look for ways to reduce your cost of living — including putting the brakes on overspending.

-With a comprehensive budget in place, you can set a goal for how much you want to save toward your retirement plan and prepare for unexpected events that could impact your budget's bottom line.
+Plus, with a comprehensive budget in place, you can set a goal for how much money you want to put toward your retirement plan or set aside for unexpected events.

 » Tip: If student loans are a part of your debt, there are loan forgiveness programs to assist school employees in paying down or paying off their loans.
 Keeping those payments low — or even out of your budget — can give you more money to grow your savings.